Sungjae-Park-portfolio/SoftwareDesign/README-SSG.md

 ## Developer Side Notes

+#### Emoji Carousel:

+This feature is the main function of the website.
+This allows users to select an emotion from a selection of five by navigating left or right.
+From the selected emotion the user can then select an intensity by navigating up or down.
+The user is able to either use the arrow buttons to navigate through or by 'swiping' through by click and dragging within the emoji selection area.
+This function makes more sense on a phone but still works on either.
+Once a user has selected an emoji they are able to submit it.
+Once submitted the entry is saved in the database and the user is prompted in a popup window that allows them to view a youtube video if they would like.
+Each different emoji including the various intensity is assigned a text that is displayed below to clarify what each emoji represents.

+Each time a emoji is sent to the database these fields are stored:
+    _id: string;
+    userID: string;
+    ownerFirstName: string;
+    mood: number;
+    intensity: number;
+    date: Date;
+These parameters are defined within the emoji.ts file

+The function of moving through the moods as well as intensity can be found in the home.component.html (see Control Gestures in html)
+The function of wrapping around for moods and intensity can be found in the home.component.ts (see parseSwipeDirection and parseEmotionIntensity)

+Files related to this function can be found within: home.component.html home.component.ts home.service.ts

 #### Responses:

 Responses are given to the user after they submit an emotion on the home page and click the "Get a Response" button.